vohvelikissa/vohvelikissa.github.io/README.md

 ## LAN multiplayer to that fps game

 - [ ] make a plan to make this thing
+- [ ] figure out how to make that game above multiplayer
 - [ ] youtube demo for this
 - [ ] a plan to host it somewhere